Can Modafinil Cause Conjunctivitis and Mouth Ulcers?

 Indian Case Reports

-Two medical trainees misusing modafinil developed fixed drug eruptions (FDE)—a distinctive drug-induced reaction marked by recurrent lesions at the same mucosal site.
-One presented with painful erosions in the mouth, directly linked to modafinil intake for exam preparation (Ghoshal & Sinha, 2015).
+Two medical trainees who were taking modafinil without supervision developed fixed drug eruptions (FDE), a reaction known for producing lesions that reappear in the same mucosal area.
+In one case, the individual developed painful erosions in the mouth that were directly associated with modafinil use during exam preparation (Ghoshal & Sinha, 2015).

 Why Do These Reactions Happen?